 Commitment & Consistency - Being consistent in your behaviours and being true to your word are deemed positive character traits, especially for leaders.
 This will lead to an increase in peoples’ perceptions of your credibility and generates followership.

-By giving fair warning that restrictions would be put into place, and then following up on those restrictions at a later date, the government achieved more than reducing the risk of civil unrest and non-compliance by softening the blow, they also displayed Commitment and Consistency, thereby increasing the public’s perceptions and uptake of the policies.
+By giving fair warning that restrictions would be put into place, and then following up on those restrictions at a later date, the government achieved more than reducing the risk of civil unrest and non-compliance by softening the blow, they also displayed Commitment and Consistency, thereby improving public perception and uptake of the policies.

 On the other hand, those who had expressed opinions which downplayed the severity of the pandemic were continuing to behave as normal.
 They had committed to a narrative and set of behaviours from which it would be hard to break away, possibly for fear of appearing uncommitted or inconsistent.
 For them to more easily separate themselves from these behaviours, some other factors would need to come into play (and not just a lockdown).